Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 And others followed Red, and clapped.

 Mathias was in poetry mode, as he said once, ′The bitch of a muse wants him to just post everything she tells.
-Andy and Red kept everything in Mind and Heart, and they wondered if Women Poets looked at Poetry like this, and they laughed inside in synch mode.
+Andy and Red kept everything in mind and heart, and they wondered if Women Poets looked at Poetry like this, and they laughed inside in synch mode.

-“Mark Twain came this way Red,” said Andy “Influenced many here, as Edgar Allen Poe and his ′The Narrative of Arthur Gordon Pym’ but not as much as of yet ha ha.
-Poe was a trickster we know, a master, as explained in his “The Philosophy of Composition,” Poe explains that poetry and prose both must communicate a “truth” through a “unity of impression.” as Mark Twain knew too, people loved to be fooled.
+“Mark Twain came this way Red,” Andy said, “Influenced many here, as Edgar Allen Poe and his ′The Narrative of Arthur Gordon Pym’ but not as much as of yet ha ha.
+Poe was a trickster we know, a master, as explained in his “The Philosophy of Composition,” Poe explains that Poetry and prose both must communicate a “truth” through a “unity of impression.” as Mark Twain knew too, people loved to be fooled.
 But it was their truth, of their place, their up bringing.
 They for sure knew unity.”

-Red replied, I ’am seeing, why weren’t we informed of Toni Morrison back when, oh ya I know others with the Me’Me disease.
+Red replied, I am seeing, why weren’t we informed of Toni Morrison back when, oh ya I know others with the Me’Me disease.
 The truly interesting thing about it all is that they wrote in a time when the truth about race was not impossible to discuss or write about.
 So let me remind you about the Facebook webmaster appreciation and tinkering lag.
-Poetry is not cultural engineering, like race, poetry is real!!
-You can see it in their eyes once you mention poetry.
+Poetry is not cultural engineering, like race, Poetry is real!!
+You can see it in their eyes once you mention Poetry.

 Andy replied, “The U.S.A. would be stronger as we talked about with our black trucker friends on the net in Arkansas & Georgia shall we say, We all truly come together, a beautiful bliss it would be, as a people not a nation, and when I think about this, I think about those who fought in Vietnam, together as one, and there is only one person I know that will tell us the truth on this, and that is Poet Dominic Albanese, so we need to chat with him soon.”